Sundsturm/Single-Cycle-MIPS32-VHDL/README.md

 # Single-Cycle-MIPS32-VHDL
-A Single Cycle MIPS32 processor with VHDL
+A Single Cycle MIPS32 processor with VHDL that can execute 8 commands: add, sub, addi, beq, bne, lw, sw, and nop.